 Thematic calls supporting interdisciplinary studies, which evaluate crucial aspects of new, particularly controversial technologies.
 Studies must investigate the technical feasibility, economic issues, social implications, and environmental impacts of such technologies.

 Who can apply: Applicants from higher education institutions or scientific offices.
 Preference is given to interdisciplinary groups.
-The PI must have experience with the management of projects.
+The PI must have experience in project management.

 Budget: unknown